Skip to main content

 Heritage

-One of the most widely known landmarks in Doha, the spiral-shaped Fanar building is centrally located near Souq Waqif and the Museum of Islamic Art.
+One of the most widely known landmarks in Doha, the spiral-shaped building, is a governmental entity centrally located near Souq Waqif and the Museum of Islamic Art.
 It can be seen from a distance, especially in the evenings when its lighting accentuates the unique design of this beautifully unique piece of architecture.
 Fanar was once the largest mosque in the country.

 How to get there?